lewis-kori/event-scheduler/README.md

 If you are interested in viewing that project.
 I'll link the repos below.
 It's a gym session scheduling application.
 It's utilizing google calendar API for ICS file generation and reminders.
-The backend is in django and the backend is built with vuejs(nuxt)
+The backend is in django and the frontend is built with vuejs(nuxt)

 ### Frontend